Cloud-Computing-Spring-2025/handson-10-machine-learning-with-mllib-Srijabanda/README.md

-# handson-10-MachineLearning-with-MLlib.

 # Customer Churn Prediction with MLlib

 This project uses Apache Spark MLlib to predict customer churn based on structured customer data.
-You will preprocess data, train classification models, perform feature selection, and tune hyperparameters using cross-validation.

----

-Build and compare machine learning models using PySpark to predict whether a customer will churn based on their service usage and subscription features.
+It includes data preprocessing, model training, feature selection, and hyperparameter tuning using various machine learning classifiers.

 ---

 ## Dataset

 The dataset used is `customer_churn.csv`, which includes features like: